VishalThilak/Radar/README.md

 ### Executing program

+* Connect the components as seen in the diagram and pictures
-* Connect the components and connect the arduino microcontroller to your computer
+* Connect the arduino microcontroller to your computer
 * Open the .ino code and press the upload button
 * Then open the .pde code and press the run button